Nicolae Crevedia: Final return

-Crevedia clerked at the virology institute (1955–1956) and at the Romanian Academy's linguistics institute (1957), before being called on by the regime to edit Glasul Patriei magazine, from 1957 to 1972.
-As noted by critic Ovid Crohmălniceanu, the latter enterprise, publishing propaganda aimed at the Romanian diaspora, was set up by former political prisoners Crainic and George Ivașcu, with Securitate agents as supervisors.
+Crevedia was ultimately called on by the regime to edit Glasul Patriei magazine, which he did from 1957 to 1972.
+As noted by critic Ovid Crohmălniceanu, the enterprise, publishing propaganda aimed at the Romanian diaspora, was set up by former political prisoners Crainic and George Ivașcu, with Securitate agents as supervisors.
 According to Crohmălniceanu, Crevedia and others, supposed to show the world that freedom of speech existed behind the Iron Curtain, were not in fact "old defenders of democracy", but "had rather filled [with their names] the old fascist press."

-Following relative liberalization and national communism under Nicolae Ceaușescu, Crevedia returned to the public eye with a Luceafărul article on his meetings with Gib Mihăescu (1965), followed by the self-selected anthology Versuri ("Verse", 1968).
-In 1969, with Vizirescu and Carianopol, alongside the Romanian Communist Party envoy Paul Niculescu-Mizil, he attended the official banquet marking Crainic's 80th birthday.
-Reportedly, the same year he was also the first reviewer of Barbu's other novel, Princepele, which he found to be a masterpiece.
+Following relative liberalization and national communism under Nicolae Ceaușescu, Crevedia returned to the public eye with Luceafărul articles on his meetings with Gib Mihăescu (1965) and Ion Barbu (1966).
+The latter was panned by Doina Mantu in her review for Amfiteatru.
+She argued that Crevedia had displayed his "insolence" and "mediocrity", discussing mostly himself (rather than the subject of his article), and making condescending remarks about Barbu's poetic output.
+In 1966–1967, Argeș magazine featured an epigrammatic duel between Crevedia and Gabriel Țepelea—the latter joked that Crevedia's name was famous, but only "as a village"; Crevedia responded in kind, telling his readers that Țepelea was "a rather famous name, in his own village."